Bearing Witness New England

 Above all, we are committed to nonviolence.

-• We stand peacefully with signs outside the facility.
+• We ALWAYS stand peacefully with signs outside the ICE facility.

-• We do not block the entrance, approach ICE agents, or block traffic on District Ave.
+• We do not block the entrance, approach ICE agents, or block traffic on District Avenue.

-• We do not engage with "counter protestors," those who are supporters of ICE.
+• We IGNORE and do not engage with "counter protestors," those who are supporters of ICE.

 Immigrants who are fortunate to leave the facility have shown gratitude for our presence and some share their stories with us.